Countries: Democratic Republic of Congo, Djibouti, India, Madagascar, Nigeria, Rwanda, Timor-Leste

 Services: Technical Assistance, Program Development, Capacity Development

-Technical Expertise: Newborn and Child Health , Universal Health Coverage, Immunization
+Technical Expertise: Newborn and Child Health , Health Systems Strengthening, Immunization

 IMMUNIZATION basics was a five-year cooperative agreement that aimed to increase the ability of governments and collaborating organizations to deliver quality routine immunization services.
 The project built on the important work in immunization systems strengthening carried out in recent years by the BASICS project, as well as the successful immunization financing work of the Partners for Health Reform (PHR) and PHRplus projects.
 By consolidating its global immunization support under IMMUNIZATIONbasics, USAID made that support more readily available to its missions and bureaus, while also increasing the Agency's impact in this critical arena.